RetroPie/RetroPie-Docs/docs/PSP.md

 ### ppsspp

-Controls can be mapped from the main menu under Settings >> Controls >> Control Mapping
+Controls can be mapped from the main menu under Settings >> Controls >> Control Mapping .
+To access this, connect a keyboard and press Esc during a game.